juliendelile/MECAGEN/README.md

 ## 4. License

-MecaGen is released under the GNU General Public License v3.0; see LICENSE for more details.
+MecaGen is released under the GNU General Public License v3.0.
+See the LICENSE file for details.